HardikArora0843/Assessment-Backend-W5-AI-Study-Coach-Agent/README.md

 ---

-## 4. Study Response
+### Step 4 – Study Response

-The generated response is returned to the frontend and displayed to the user.
+The generated answer is displayed to the user.

-The goal is to provide explanations that are useful for learning, revision, and technical interview preparation.
+The goal is to provide useful explanations for learning, revision, and interview preparation.

 ---